gaps-closure/hal/README.md

 Compile [HAL](daemon), together with its [API](api/) use by application, [codecs](codecs/) to enocde/decide application data and [examples](/test) of applications and conifgurations for testing.

+Make files are used to compile the HAL daemon, its libraries and test applications:
 ```
 cd ~/gaps/top-level/hal/
 make clean; make